ArbaCat/ML_Prediction_RandomForest_model/README.md

 # choosing target parameter(column)
 target = 're_m1_svor'

 **Model testing**: I think scikit metrics is good tool for testing because they sipmle and clear.
-MSE, MAE and R2 Score is the basic and clear metrics according to google.
+MSE, MAE and R2 Score is the basic and clear metrics.
 And by the end of the script I do one easy and simple manual test.

 **How it works:**